 Research and Extension

-Sarah conducts research and extension outreach in several areas related to regional and rural economic development.
-Those fields include regional economic development, entrepreneurship as a rural economic development strategy, broadband access and adoption, business dynamics and survival, value-added agriculture, economic impact analysis, spatial analysis and regional employment portfolios.
+Sarah conducts research, teaching and outreach in several areas related to agricultural and rural development policy in the U.S. Those fields include broadband internet access and adoption, business dynamics and survival, financial capital availability, value-added agriculture, spatial analysis and entrepreneurship as a rural economic development strategy.

 Graduate Student Advising

-Sarah enjoys mentoring and advising graduate students.
+Sarah enjoys mentoring and advising.
 She’s pictured with Martha Bass, graduate student in rural sociology, and Quyen Nguyen, Maria Kuhns, and Tuka Bekee, graduate students in agricultural and applied economics.
 She advised these students at the 2019 Applied Economics, Regional and Urban Studies Midwest Graduate Student Summit.

 More about Sarah